japeka/YahtzeeGame/README.txt

-This readme file contains project called YahtzeeGame.
+This project is about YahtzeeGame.